Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Experimental Setup

 \subsection{Evaluation Formats And Metrics}

 We compare two evaluation formats: pointwise and pairwise.
 For pointwise, we design two implementation approaches: 5-level and 100-level.
 For pairwise evaluation, we minimize the bias introduced by the positioning of answers by calculating the mean of the evaluation results before and after swapping the positions of the two answers.
-The specific information can be found in Appendix \ref{Appendix D}.

-We use accuracy as the main evaluation metric: \textbf{accuracy} is the agreement rate between the manual preference annotations and the evaluation results.
+We use accuracy as the main evaluation metric, defined as the agreement rate between the manual preference annotations and the method's evaluation results.
 When using pointwise evaluation, we will convert each answer's individual scores into pairwise rankings.
-In addition, we also use Kendall's tau coefficient \cite{kendall1938new}, Spearman's rank correlation coefficient \cite{lehman2013jmp}, t-test \cite{student1908probable}, and rank-sum test \cite{mcknight2010mann} to analyze the experimental results.
+In addition, for pointwise, we also use Spearman correlation coefficient \cite{lehman2013jmp} ($S$) to measure the consistency between the model’s outputs and manual annotations.
+We calculate $S$ for each instance of the task, and report the mean of them as the overall performance.